TheRoddyWMS/Roddy-Default-Plugin/README.md

 As stated previously, the wrapped script is executed by Bash.
 This means you can use a shebang-line to select an arbitrary interpreter, e.g. one you have pulled into the environment via the `baseEnvironmentScript` or the workflow- or job-specific environments scripts.

+### Singularity/Apptainer

+The cluster jobs can be wrapped in an Singularity/Apptainer container.

+Specifically, the wrapper script is normally started in the shell.
+As usually, it may decide to restart itself with the group that was specified in `outputFileGroup`.

+Usually the `WRAPPED_SCRIPT` is executed by Bash directly, but if `outerEnvironment` is "apptainer" (or "singularity"), then additionally, the executing Bash is wrapped by a call to `singularity` (currently, both options call the `singularity` binary).
+The working directory in the container is the same working directory that is used when executing the wrap-in script.
+Currently, only a single container can be specified with `container`.

+By default, the `inputAnalysisBaseDirectory` is mounted read-only, and the `outputAnalysisBaseDirectory` read-write.
+Remember that these directory paths are configurable and may be composed of different pieces of information (see `default.xml` in this plugin).
+If both paths point to the same directory (after `readlink -f`!) then this directory is bound read-write into container.

+You may specify additional directories to be mounted read-only into the container, e.g. for reference data or a software stack.
+This is done with `containerMounts` set to a list of paths formatted as Bash array, i.e. `(path1 path2 path3 [etc.])`.
+Don't worry about duplicates in that list: The wrapper script normalizes all paths with `readlink -f`, fails on non-existing paths, and then de-duplicates the list.

+The same parameters as for execution in a Bash shell can be used also for executing in an apptainer container, e.g. `WRAPPED_SCRIPT_DEBUG_OPTIONS`.

+Note that it is possible to export also the `PATH` and `LD_LIBRARY_PATH` environment variables into the container.
+This is not done by default, but only if `containerExportPath` is set to `true`.
+Usually you only need this,

 ### Conventions

 The following conventions are nothing more than that and are currently not enforced by Roddy: